Types of Wireless Networks Explained

 There are several types of wireless networks, each serving different purposes and applications.
 Here are some common types:

 3. Wireless Personal Area Network (WPAN): WPANs are designed for short-range communication between devices, often utilizing technologies like Bluetooth.
+These networks typically operate within a range of about 10 meters and are ideal for connecting devices such as smartphones, tablets, and wearable technology, facilitating seamless data transfer and communication among them in a localized environment.

 Each type has its own unique characteristics and applications, catering to various networking needs.